change file flags

 | verbose, showing filenames as the flags are modified.
 Specify more

-than once, to output the old and new flags of the file, in octal notation.
+than once, old and new flags are output in numeric notation.

-The flags to set the flags are specified as an octal number or a comma separated list of keywords.
+To set the flags specify a numeric or a comma separated list of keywords.

 |archived (super-user only)